SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 character with Infamy (R3) would hardly have to worry about Infamy (R1) in most cases, so it would not be a proper combination.

-Infamy (R2)
+### Infamy (R2) ###

 The character is, most likely, wanted for a crime of a fairly serious nature, or he did something (or is thought to have done something) in the past that makes him hated and reviled by most people.
 The rules are essentially the same as for Infamy (R1) and the recognition chances are similar to Fame (R2), but the modiﬁer to interactions usually should be at least +6.

-Restrictions/Notes: As stated under
-Infamy (R1), unless combined with
-Fame, this Disadvantage only allows for the negative aspects of notoriety.
-A character who has Infamy (R2) would be considered by nearly everyone (but not everyone) to be“scum” and someone who
+Restrictions/Notes: As stated under Infamy (R1), unless combined with Fame, this Disadvantage only allows for the negative aspects of notoriety.
-“deserves no better than he gets.”
-When combined with an equal or higher rank of Fame, there is often that “fear and respect” option -- many characters will still try to betray or hurt the character in some way, but most won’t be that open about it.
+A character who has Infamy (R2) would be considered by nearly everyone (but not everyone) to be"scum" and someone who "deserves no better than he gets."
+When combined with an equal or higher rank of Fame, there is often that "fear and respect" option -- many characters will still try to betray or hurt the character in some way, but most won’t be that open about it.

-Infamy (R3)
+### Infamy (R3) ###

 The character has trouble going out in public because a lot of people hate her to the point of violence.
-Chances are good that, if she fails an interaction
-(with a +9 to the diﬃculty), the other person will drive her away.
+Chances are good that, if she fails an interaction (with a +9 to the difficulty), the other person will drive her away.
 The player could select Enemy (R1) in addition to this Disadvantage to reﬂect those hunting her.
 However, the character could use disguises and avoid populated areas.
-Most likely, the character has to move around until she can “live down” her infamy (if ever) or until she dies.
+Most likely, the character has to move around until she can "live down" her infamy (if ever) or until she dies.

 Restrictions/Notes: See Infamy (R1) and Infamy (R2).

-Character Options

-Language Problems (R2)
+### Language Problems (R2) ###

-to, or the reason he is discriminated against, should be identiﬁed when the character gets this Disadvantage, and the player should know how he can expect to be treated in most cases.

 The character does not understand the language of the area she spends most of her time in.
-She must learn skill pips in the specialization languages: (local language).
-She also receives a +6 diﬃculty modiﬁer in addition to any other modiﬁers for what she’s attempting to convey or understand.
+She must learn skill pips in the specialization
+languages: (local language).
+She also receives a +6 difficulty modiﬁer in addition to any other modiﬁers for what she’s attempting to convey or understand.

-Restrictions/Notes: The
-gamemaster has to be careful
-with this one.
-Roleplaying
-prejudice is not often something players want to get into.
-When used in a setting where
-there are many different sapient species, however, it can be quite interesting -- especially if there are several characters in the group who are prejudiced against.

 Restrictions/Notes: The character cannot begin the game with more than one pip in languages: (local language), but she may improve the skill at +2 to the cost.
 However, the character should speak another language in the game setting ﬂuently.

-Learning Problems (R1
+### Learning Problems (R1 or more) ###
-or more)

 When the character attempts to learn a new skill, or improve an old one, he does so at +2 per rank to the Character Point cost.
 Alternatively, the character can only learn or improve a skill if she attempts it and fails.
 A character should have to fail with a single skill at least three times per adventure before being allowed to learn or improve the skill.
 This Disadvantage is associated with a single attribute, and it applies to specializations.
-There should be some sort of reason for this in the character’s background, such as a diﬃculty reading or a lack of education.
+There should be some sort of reason for this in the character’s background, such as a difficulty reading or a lack of education.

 Restrictions/Notes: This is the counterpart to the Quick Study Special Ability, and it should be treated in much the same way.
 This Disadvantage can be taken multiple times, either for the same attribute (with a cumulative increase in skill cost) or for different attributes.

-Poverty (R1)
+### Poverty (R1) ###

 Since characters who adventure tend to accumulate wealth, this Disadvantage is only available at Rank 1.
 The character begins the game with the shirt on his back and, maybe, a few pieces of cheap and substandard equipment.
-The character should also have the attitude of someone who is “poor,” whatever that might be in the game setting.
+The character should also have the attitude of someone who is "poor," whatever that might be in the game setting.
 If using Funds as an attribute, this Disadvantage subtracts 10 from relevant totals.

 Restrictions/Notes: As an excellent combination, this Disadvantage could be selected with Debt or Price to make the situation more realistic.
 Poverty can only be selected once.

-Prejudice (R1)
+### Prejudice (R1) ###

 The character is of a minority group -- or maybe it is just the character himself -- that is subject to prejudice and discrimination.
-The character receives modiﬁers (from +2 to +4) to diﬃculties during normal interaction with characters not of the minority group, and is generally treated unfairly by society.
-The group the character belongs
+The character receives modiﬁers (from +2 to +4) to difficulties during normal interaction with characters not of the minority group, and is generally treated unfairly by society.
+The group the character belongs to, or the reason he is discriminated against, should be identiﬁed when the character gets this Disadvantage, and the player should know how he can expect to be treated in most cases.

+Restrictions/Notes: The gamemaster has to be careful with this one.
+Roleplaying prejudice is not often something players want to get into.
+When used in a setting where there are many different sapient species, however, it can be quite interesting -- especially if there are several characters in the group who are prejudiced against.

-Prejudice (R2)
+### Prejudice (R2) ###

-The minority group
-the character belongs to is
-oppressed.
-The character
-experiences disparity virtually every day.
+The minority group the character belongs to is oppressed.
+The character experiences disparity virtually every day.
 While other characters of the same minority group may not actually experience this prejudice (that is, they didn’t select this option), it is probably because they aren’t in positions where this discrimination can be easily practiced.

-Restrictions/Notes: The character often experiences discrimination, and most interactions are performed at a +3 to +6 to the diﬃculty.
+Restrictions/Notes: The character often experiences discrimination, and most interactions are performed at a +3 to +6 to the difficulty.
 This prejudice should be roleplayed at every opportunity.
 However, gamemasters and players should only use this Disadvantage when both sides are comfortable with using it in a pretend situation (see Prejudice (R1) for more information).

-Price (R1)
+### Price (R1) ###

 This is a Disadvantage similar to Advantage Flaw.
-But, instead of there being something wrong with the character’s Advantage or a set of three related skills, there is a “price tag” attached.
+But, instead of there being something wrong with the character’s Advantage or a set of three related skills, there is a "price tag" attached.
 Every time the character wants to use the ability, he has to pay a Price at least a few times during the adventure to continue using the ability.

 The Price might be an actual fee -- and a signiﬁcant one at that.
 If the fee isn’t paid, the Advantage goes away until the price can be paid.
 But this won’t work for many Advantages (at least not in an interesting manner), so there are other ways to do it.

 Most likely, the Price will be a roleplaying effect.
 Maybe every time a Contact does a favor for a character, he not only demands the normal, negotiated recompense (if any), but the character must do a favor of